-Mates take turns scraping, using an exaggerated posture (with the neck, head, bill, and tail raised) kicking sand behind them with alternating foot strokes.
-They then rotate in their scrape to create a saucer-shaped depression, similar to resting scrapes used throughout the year.
-The depression takes only a few minutes to create, but the process of nesting may involve several scrapes.
+Mates take turns scraping, using an exaggerated posture (with the neck, head, bill, and tail raised) to kick sand behind them with alternating foot strokes.
+They then rotate in their scrape to create a saucer-shaped depression, similar to the resting scrapes they use throughout the year.
+The depression takes only a few minutes to create, and the birds may make several scrapes before eggs are laid.
 Males do more scraping and make larger scrapes than females.
 The average scrape is 10 inches in diameter and 1 inch deep.

 |Incubation Period:||21-25 days|